mapproxy/mapproxy/doc/plugins.rst

 The :ref:`demo_service_label` can be customized in two ways:

-- Customizing the output of the /demo HTML output, by typically adding entries for new services.
+- Customizing the output of the ``/demo`` HTML output, typically by adding entries for new services.
 This is done with the ``register_extra_demo_substitution_handler()`` method of the ``mapproxy.service.demo`` module.